devpro/angular-basics-training/README.md

-# angular-basics-training
+# Angular basics training

-Training resources to learn the basics of Angular
+Training resources to learn the basics of Angular.